-All services provided under this waiver program are prior authorized by Missouri Department of Health and Senior Services' (DHSS) staff.
+All services provided under this waiver are prior authorized by Missouri Department of Health and Senior Services' (DHSS), Division of Senior and Disability Services (DSDS) staff.
 The prior authorization is forwarded to the MO HealthNet Fiscal Agent.
 Providers of services bill claims for services directly to the MO HealthNet Fiscal Agent for claims processing.
-All claims are processed through a MMIS.
+Il claims are processed through the Medicaid Management Information System (MMIS).
 Claims are checked against services prior authorized.
 Only authorized services are paid.
 Payment is made directly to the provider of service.